 “The biggest challenge for most startups is to keep the startup operational while managing the salary expectations of employees.
 A solution to this problem is ESOP grants,” says Anirudha Modak, Founder & Principal Consultant at Guru On Tap Consulting – a Pune-based boutique consulting firm.
-In his 20 years of professional experience, Anirudha has worked across several roles including sales, marketing, business development, and operations in India and abroad.
-He climbed up the ladder and went on to become the CEO of a listed IT company for around 10 years.
+In his 30+ years of professional experience, Anirudha has worked across several roles including sales, marketing, business development, and operations in India and abroad.
+He climbed up the ladder and went on to become the Business and Operations Head – India of a listed IT company for around 3 years.

 In this episode of #LetsTalkESOP with MyStartupEquity, Anirudha talks about his journey and the creation of Guru on Tap Consulting.
 He sheds light on some of the biggest challenges that founders face while running startups, and the role that ESOPs can play in streamlining the journey for founders.
 Anirudha also shared his take on how ESOP policies are different in startups and SMEs, and what employees should do to evaluate their grants.